IIT Code of Ethics

 From November 2005 to December 2006, focus groups were held for students, faculty, staff, administrators, and trustees.
 After each successive focus group, the Code was re-worked to reflect the changes suggested.
 Periodically, the Exploratory Committee would meet to discuss how development of the code was progressing.

 The latest version of the IIT Code of Ethics has been reviewed for endorsement by focus groups representing students, trustees, administrators, faculty, and staff, as was recommended at combined meeting of members from each of the five focus groups and members of the Exploratory Committee.
 Before being sent to the focus groups, it was reviewed by someone who took no part in the code-making process, Susan Feinberg of the Humanities Department.
 She pronounced the code “clear, comprehensive, and cohesive.”
-An approval process that includes a review of version 6.2 of the code by campus groups has begun.
-The Code has been approved by the IIT Student Government Association and Chicago-Kent College of Law, and is now being considered by a committee of the main campus Faculty Council.
-The committee's report is expected before the end of autumn semester 2007-2008.
+An approval process that includeed a review of version 6.2 of the code by campus groups began in 2007, and so far the code has been approved by the IIT Student Government Association and Chicago-Kent College of Law.
+Though never fully ratified, the code is an important model for how a campus code of ethics can be developed through a collaborative process involvign all stakeholders.

 The IIT Code of Ethics expresses a set of common ground rules for all members of the university community and a set of standards that we should strive to achieve.
 CSEP hopes that the Code of Ethics will be a living document, something that individuals turn to when they are faced with an ethical situation, and that will be modified in relation to new situations that may arise.